HaifaUniversity/elasticsearch-demo/README.md

 To view Twitter traffic, change the index to twitter or go to Management->Index Patterns-> + and then add twitter.
 Uncheck 'Index contains time-based events'.

 To view Flight delay data, change the index to flightdata or go to Management->Index Patterns-> + and then add flightdata.
 Uncheck 'Index contains time-based events'.

+To view the BitCoin price stats, change the index to btc or go to Management->Index Patterns-> + and then add btc.

 ### Stopping and Erasing the demo